-Illegal Dealings in Commission...
-(48.17.490) An insurance company, insurance producer, or title insurance agent shall not pay a commission, service fee, or other valuable consideration to a person for selling, soliciting, or negotiating insurance in this state if that person is required to be licensed under the law and is not so licensed.
+1) Illegal Dealings in Commission...
+(48.17.490)

+(1) An insurance company, insurance producer, or title insurance agent shall not pay a commission, service fee, or other valuable consideration to a person for selling, soliciting, or negotiating insurance in this state if that person is required to be licensed under the law and is not so licensed.

-❖ A producer may share commissions with another licensed producer.
-The sale does NOT need to be in the line of insurance in which the (sharing) producer is licensed in order to share commissions.
+Note: The sale does NOT need to be in the line of insurance in which the producer is licensed in order to share commissions.
 The producer may not transact the sale, they may share the commissions.

-A person shall not accept a commission, service fee, or other valuable consideration for selling, soliciting, or negotiating insurance in this state if that person is required to be licensed under the law and is not so licensed.

-- This does not affect salaries paid to unlicensed persons, as long as the salaries are not contingent on the volume of business transacted. - Renewal or other deferred commission may be paid to a person for a transaction if that person was required to be licensed at the time of the sale, solicitation, or negotiation and was so licensed at that time.
+- (2) A person shall not accept a commission, service fee, or other valuable consideration for selling, soliciting, or negotiating insurance in this state if that person is required to be licensed under the law and is not so licensed. - This does not affect salaries paid to unlicensed persons, as long as the salaries are not contingent on the volume of business transacted. - Renewal or other deferred commission may be paid to a person for a transaction if that person was required to be licensed at the time of the sale, solicitation, or negotiation and was so licensed at that time.